scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 Testing the search query against every source file the workspace and every entry in the library classpath is too slow.

-Metals uses bloom filters to reduce the search state so that we only look at places that are likely to contain matches for the query.
+Metals uses bloom filters to reduce the search space so that we only look at places that are likely to contain matches for the query.
 We have two different indexes, one for workspace sources and another one for the library classpath.